Quadratic programming: Convex quadratic programming

-For positive definite Q, when the problem is convex, the ellipsoid method solves the problem in (weakly) polynomial time.
+For positive definite Q, the minization problem is convex.
+Hence, the ellipsoid method can be used to solve the problem in (weakly) polynomial time.
+This was explicitly shown in 1979 by Kozlov, Tarasov and Khachiyan.

 Ye and Tse present a polynomial-time algorithm, which extends Karmarkar's algorithm from linear programming to convex quadratic programming.
 On a system with n variables and L input bits, their algorithm requires O(L n) iterations, each of which can be done using O(L n^{3}) arithmetic operations, for a total runtime complexity of O(L^{2} n^{4}).

 Kapoor and Vaidya present another algorithm, which requires O(L * log L * n^{3.67} * log n) arithmetic operations.

 Non-convex quadratic programming

-If Q is indefinite, (so the problem is non-convex) then the problem is NP-hard.
-A simple way to see this is to consider the non-convex quadratic constraint x_{i}^{2} = x_{i}.
-This constraint is equivalent to requiring that x_{i} is in {0,1}, that is, x_{i} is a binary integer variable.
-Therefore, such constraints can be used to model any integer program with binary variables, which is known to be NP-hard.

-Moreover, these non-convex problems might have several stationary points and local minima.
-In fact, even if Q has only one negative eigenvalue, the problem is (strongly) NP-hard.
+When Q is not positive-definite (so the problem is non-convex), quadratic programming is NP-hard.
+One way to prove it is using the Motzkin-Straus theorem.
+It states that, for any undirected graph G, a certain quadratic program associated with G has a maximum that is function of the clique number of G. Computing the clique number of a graph is a well-known NP-hard problem; hence, solving the quadratic program is NP-hard too.
+Some important special cases are also NP-hard: